whbob/hello-world/README.md

 my start in github,
 I'm learning the basics of project documentation.<br />11/2017: entirely online.
 From repository, created readme-edit branch.
 <br />This text will require a commit to update the readme file.<br />
-had to enter left arrow br / right arrow to make line feeds.
+had to enter left arrow br / right arrow to make line feeds.<br />
+4/15/2020: Using Github Desktop with Brackets editor for this readme file. <br />